 One of the most popular banks in the country, Chase Bank, is known for its strong sign-up rewards and branch network across multiple states.
 Chase offers every banking service imaginable, from business lending to merchant services to business credit cards.
 In terms of business bank accounts, Chase has three bank accounts for small, medium, and large businesses.

 While there is nothing extraordinarily unique about Chase, it’s worth mentioning that Chase is one of the most accessible banks in terms of reach and service.
-They offer 24-hour customer service and, if you open a Chase Total Business Checking account, you get access to 16,000 ATMs, can use online banking and online bill pay, and make 100 transactions per month for free.
+They offer 24-hour customer service and, if you open a Chase Total Business Checking account, you get access to over 16,000 ATMs, can use online banking and online bill pay, and make 100 transactions per month for free.
 There is also a monthly service fee of $15; but if you maintain a $1,500 balance or if you open a Chase Private Client or Chase Sapphire personal account, you can waive it.

 Webster Bank, one of the largest banks in Connecticut, is also one of the best SBA lenders in Connecticut.
 They offer SBA 7(a) Loans, which are essentially loans guaranteed by the federal government.
 Webster has three business checking account options.
 The lowest-cost option is Webster Business Value Checking.
 This bank account comes with up to 100 free transactions per month, digital banking, payroll services, ACH and wire options, and fraud protection services.
 There is a monthly service charge; but like most bank accounts, it can be waived so long as you have a $2,500 average balance.